morpho-org/bundler3/certora/README.md

 ## Allowance isolation

-Throughout the adapters, ERC20 allowances to the adapter may be increased.
+During the execution of an adapter, ERC20 allowance of that adapter to another contract may increase.
-We check that such allowances are safe in-between adapters entry-points by resetting them to zero after transactions are performed.
+It is checked that such allowance is reset to zero at the end of the execution.
-Note that this not verified for the Paraswap adapter.
+Note that this is not verified for the Paraswap adapter.

 ## General adapter reverts

-In this adapter, we ensure that the state changes when adapter functions are called, or the execution reverts.
+When calling a function of this adapter, it is verified that either the state changes or the execution reverts.
-In some cases this property doesn't hold, in those cases a dedicated rule justify this is included.
+This property doesn't hold for every function of the adapters, in those cases a dedicated rule justifying this is included.